epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-30-docker-lfs-build.markdown

 This LFS is even easier with docker container, avoid daunting task such as setting up system.
 Therefore we can dive right away to compilation.

+Here is I share my LFS experience.
+Of course this won't we a full blown experience, since I have decided to postpone LFS learning.

+#### Postpone

+Unfortunately, I failed in some process, and I do not even know, whether it is my stupidity as usual, or by lack of docker limitation knowledge
+I have rarely give up,
+but I must admit I'm running out of time.

+All I can say is, I have to pending this LFS experience, and continue LFS in chroot environment.
+I will write article later about this LFS.

 #### Reading